-Ward Griffith joined the Miami Dade Sharks staff this past season as assistant coach.
+Ward Griffith enters his fourth season as an assistant coach for MDC.
+Coach Griffith is an accessible person due to his knowledge of the game, he is part of the coaching staff that helped guide the Sharks to back to back FCSAA State Tournament appearances.
 His basketball roots began in the "DMV" area (DC, MD, VA), which is known for its traditional programs and talented players.
 He played at national power house, DeMatha High School, under legendary coach Morgan Wootten.
 Coach Wootten is considered by many the greatest high school coach of all time, and the high school national player of the year award is named after him.
 Griffith won multiple conference championships and helped the Stags to a #1 national ranking.
 He also attended St. Thomas More (New England prep school league).
 Coached by Jere Quinn, the Chancellors won the season title and a national top 100 player rating.

 Coach Griffith attended Mississippi State University, where he played four seasons in the Southeastern Conference under Richard Williams and Rick Stansbury.
 The Bulldogs went to two NIT post season tournaments in his career, while also being named to the SEC All-Academic team.
 After graduating he joined the staff at the University of South Alabama under John Pelphrey for three years.
 Coach Pelphrey's playing (Kentucky) and coaching (Florida, Arkansas) background was extremely knowledgeable and influential during Griffith's time at USA.
 He moved on to become the head assistant at Lambuth University, a NAIA division I program in Tennessee.
 The Eagles were ranked third in the nation, and received the school's first national tournament bid.
 Coach Griffith spent the last six seasons teaching and coaching at Southeast Career and Technical Academy in Las Vegas, NV.